 I once met a software engineer who poured scorn on evolution as a designer because it had produced no animals with wheels.
 I have not met one who poured scorn on evolution for designing human neonates to be helpless while many other species have self-sufficient neonates: e.g. chicks get themselves out of the egg and soon peck for food, while a new foal or calf soon gets up on four legs and finds its way to the mother's nipple.
-It is commonly supposed that humans are born so immature because larger skulls would kill their mothers, but that ignores the existence of other mammals born with large heads, e.g. elephants.
-Another suggestion is that in an environment that is continually changing, learning capabilities are more important than innate knowledge: but that does not explain why evolution does not produce both in the same species.
-One version of that suggestion is that humans are born with a collection of innate modules that control various aspects of behaviour including a general purposes learning module.
+It is commonly supposed that humans are born so immature because larger skulls would kill their mothers, but evolution produced some mammals with with larger heads, e.g. elephants.
+Another common suggestion is that in an environment that is continually changing, learning capabilities are more important than innate knowledge: but that does not explain why evolution does not produce both in the same species, namely a collection of innate modules that control various aspects of behaviour along with a general purpose learning module (one version of the so-called "modularity" thesis).
+An alternative answer is that in addition to those competences required from birth (e.g. breathing, sucking, digesting food, doing various things that attract attention of parents) there are specialpurpose, more abstract, meta-competences for acquiring competences (e.g. for acquiring competences involved in use of independently movable manipulators, such as hands, claws, or trunk), where the perceptual and motor processes are so complex and varied that they cannot be encoded in the genome (possibly for reasons suggested in (Sloman & Chappell, 2005)).
+On this alternative, some behaviours are produced by sophisticated run-time control competences that have to be learnt, using specialised meta-competences (for learning) that also develop through the influence of the environment on metameta-competences: throughout life, humans go on learning how to learn many different things.

-An alternative answer is that in addition to those competences required from birth (e.g. breathing, sucking, digesting food, doing various things that attract attention of parents) there are special-purpose meta-competences for acquiring competences (e.g. those required for manipulation using independently movable manipulators) that involve such complex and varied perceptual and motor processes that they cannot be encoded in a genome (possibly for reasons suggested in (Sloman & Chappell, 2005)).
-For instance, some behaviours need to be produced by sophisticated runtime control competences that have to be learnt, using specialised meta-competences that also develop under the influence of the environment: we learn how to learn many different things.
-(Chappell & Sloman, 2007) conjectured that humans are born with, among other things, sophisticated, evolved, meta-knowledge about how to learn in a complex 3-D world containing more or less complex structures and processes, opportunities and obstacles, and also other intelligent individuals.
+Sloman and Chappell (Chappell & Sloman, 2007) conjectured that humans are born with, among other things, sophisticated, evolved, meta-knowledge about how to learn in a complex 3-D world containing more or less complex structures and processes, opportunities and obstacles, and also other intelligent individuals.
 This may include learning how to grow layers of meta-competence suited to increasingly complex and/or abstract features of the environment, through play and exploration.
 The innate/learned dichotomy does not do justice to such diversity.